Chasys Photo: History

 Chasys Draw is a project that was started in November 2001 by John Paul Chacha, mostly as a hobby than anything else.
-The original Chasys Draw was a rather simple bitmap editor done in Visual Basic, a lot like MS Paint save for its ability to do gradients.
+The original Chasys Draw was a rather simple bitmap editor done in Visual Basic, a lot like Microsoft Paint save for its ability to do gradients.
 This application underwent many changes, eventually leading up to Chasys Draw 5.
 This was the first version to have its own native format, referred to simply as CD5.

 Major updates to the graphics code in May 2002 resulted in Chasys Draw DTFx (Direct Tool eFfects).
 The new graphics code being referred to here was actually a miniature bitmap abstraction engine that allowed for fast per-pixel operations and direct image buffer access (much as the DIB engine does for GDI).
 The engine was named JpDRAW.
 This version was also done in VB, but was much faster than all the previous versions.
 The new graphics code allowed for more tools to be implemented than was ever possible before.
 Later on in 2002, the developer decided to completely abandon VB as a programming platform and moved all the code to C/C++.
 The move to C/C++ allowed the development of a full-fledged graphics engine which was named JpDRAW2.
 Chasys was renamed to Chasys Draw Artist, and the CD5 image format was also updated to reflect the new features.
 By coincidence, the module that implemented the file format was the fifth module to be added, so the format was called Chasys Draw module 5, retaining the .cd5 file extension.